JulCesWhat/Flixster/README.md

 <img src="walkthrough_2.gif" width=250><br>

 ### Notes
-The collection view cells where not resizing although every step was followed of the walkthrough.
+* The collection view cells where not resizing although every step was followed of the walkthrough.
 The fix was to set the collection view flow layout's "Estimate Size" to "None".
+* Also struggled adding the tap gesture to the image view.
+There was a checkbox that did not see that needed to be checked for it to work.

 ---